Five Graphic Design Portfolio Tips

 Make your graphic design portfolio stand out using these five tips.

-It's clichéd, but true: a picture really is worth a thousand words.
+It's clichéd, but true: A picture really is worth a thousand words.
 Being able to communicate visually is key to your graphic designer career.
 So it's not surprising that your graphic design portfolio may be the single most important thing you'll present to prospective employers or clients.
-Everything else—including your training and work experience—will fade into insignificance if your portfolio is weak or sloppy.
+Everything else—including your training and work experiencewill fade into insignificance if your portfolio is weak or sloppy.
+In short, your portfolio represents you.

 When you're putting together your graphic design portfolio, live by the following rules: